MicrosoftDocs/fabric-docs/docs/get-started/copilot-privacy-security.md

 no-loc: [Copilot]
 ms.collection: ce-skilling-ai-copilot
 ---
-# Privacy, security, and responsible use of Copilot in Fabric (preview)
+# Privacy, security, and responsible use of Copilot in Fabric

 Before your business starts using Copilot in Fabric, you may have questions about how it works, how it keeps your business data secure and adheres to privacy requirements, and how to use generative AI responsibly.